Pragmatic Papers

 What We're All About

-Ever wondered why someone would enter Buddhism as a monk?
+Ever wondered why someone would devote their life to Buddhism and become a monk?
 The conventional answer might have something to do with enlightenment or nirvana or something.
 Still the question remains as to WHY they seek those things.
 Someone seeks enlightenment and/ or nirvana because s/he has recognized that life as it is lived by the masses is vastly problematic and unsatisfactory.
 Someone entering the monastic life is seeking something better.
 However, life in our contemporary world does not lend itself to hermitage.
 We live ever more connected lives.
 Some will continue to seek sanctuary in a monastery, but is this the only option - seclusion?

 No. Your life can be your monastery.